pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 2.0.0
+* JavaScript tracking now uses WP REST API instead of AJAX
+* Integrated additional dashboards from _Extended Evaluation for Statify_
+* Visibility of statistics can now be configured for different roles
+* Improvements for bot detection
+* It is now possible to exclude administrators from tracking
+* Added feature to reset all statistics
+* Use WordPress admin theme colors in the dashboard widgets
+* Improved the field explanation for "Disallowed Comment Keys"
+* Updated deprecated WordPress hooks
+* Use wp-i18n for frontend translation
+* Order of top targets/referrers is now consistent if the number of visits is equal
+* Prevent layout shift when showing tooltips in the dashboard widget
+* Fixed user role error on saving settings
+* Fixed RTL layout in the dashboard widget
+* Fix dashboard widget for days without visitors
+* Removed XML-RPC integration
+* Removed deprecated `statify_skip_tracking` filter
+* Requires PHP 7.4 or higher
+* Requires WordPress 5.1 or higher
+* Tests up to WordPress 7.0

 ### 1.8.5
 * Updated build environment
 * Minor code style corrections